SmartTokenLabs/attestation/data-model/README.md

 The `version` value of `Attestation` is then defined to be the result of the arithmetic computation (`a`-1)\*16+`b`-1.
 For example consider that `Attestation` is at version 5 and it is based on X.509 v.
 2. Thus `a`=5 and `b`=2 and `version`=65 since (5-1)\*16+2-2=65.

 #### issuer
-`issuer` is a sequence of relative distinguished names, in particular this includes the string field `Common Name`.
+`issuer` is a sequence of RDN (relative distinguished names), in particular this includes the string field `CommonName`.
 For attestations this will be _mandatory_ and not contain a common name, but instead contain information about the public key used to sign the attestation.
 If the `signatureAlgorithm` has OID 1.2.840.10045.4.3.2, then this field will contain the Ethereum address.
 That is, the string "0x" followed by the 20 hex characters defining the address.
 If the `signatureAlgorithm` does not have OID 1.2.840.10045.4.3.2, then the field _must_ contain the bitstring representing the public key (encoded in non-human readable ASCII).

 #### subjectPublicKeyInfo
 `subjectPublicKeyInfo` contain info about the entity which the attestation is attesting something for; _if_ the field is not NULL.
-We note it will have the asn.1 format as follows, as specified in RFC 2459:
+We note it will have the ASN.1 format as follows, as specified in RFC 2459:
 ````Asn1
 SubjectPublicKeyInfo  ::=  CHOICE {
     value   SEQUENCE {